 The Perfect combination of a beachside and city break.

-With a choice of 5 swimming pools, including one for adults only, numerous enticing dinning options, lush gardens, a private sandy beach, a luxurious spa and superb service, the elegant Ritz-Carlton, on the Arabian Gulf is one of the best hotels in Dubai and the perfect place to relax whether visiting this exciting city for business or pleasure.
+With a choice of 5 swimming pools, including one for adults only, numerous enticing dining options, lush gardens, a private sandy beach, a luxurious spa and superb service, the elegant Ritz-Carlton, on the Arabian Gulf is one of the best hotels in Dubai whether you are there for business, a romantic break or a family holiday.

 As you walk into the reception you are welcomed into a light and spacious lobby with a large picture window looking out to the grounds, dark beams, elegant columns and Arabic features and detailing, topped off with a sparkling chandelier.
 Throughout the hotel the attention to detail in the design and furnishings is exquisite.